-Students will be expected to sit formal

-examinations in some subjects near the end of Year 10.
-The examinations will take place during a dedicated examination period and will help teachers to determine ratings for a number of criteria.
+Students will be expected to sit formal examinations in some subjects near the end of Year 10.
+The examinations will take place during a dedicated examination period and ratings will contribute towards overall subject awards.
 The experience of revising for, and then sitting a formal examination will also help students prepare for Years 11 and 12.